-VIEWING SINGLE SIGN-ON SETTINGS
+VIEW AND EDIT SINGLE SIGN-ON SETTINGS

-After you have configured your Salesforce organization to use SAML, you can view the single sign-on settings.
+After you've configured your Salesforce org to use SAML, you can manage the SAML configuration from the Single Sign-On Settings page.

 From Setup, enter Single Sign-On Settings in the Quick Find box, then select Single Sign-On Settings.